sxalisa003-alt/Amazon_Sales/README.md

 #### Seasonal Performance
 ##### Insight
-Seasonal analysis shows relatively consistent product category performance across both years, with Summer and Autumn generally generating the highest revenue and order activity.
+Seasonal analysis shows relatively consistent performance across product categories in both years, with Summer and Autumn generally generating the highest revenue and order activity.
 Electronics, Fashion, and Home & Kitchen categories frequently appear among the top contributors across multiple seasons.

 Seasonal analysis supports the stability observed in monthly and MoM performance, showing no dramatic shifts in product category performance across seasons.
 This also suggests that product category performance is not heavily dependent on seasonal shifts but is rather sustained by customer demand.

+### Payment Method

+* Leading Payment Method: Unified Payments Interface (UPI) The dataset does not provide sufficient variables, such as customer demographics, transaction success rate, or repeat purchase behaviour, to establish a meaningful relationship between payment methods and sales performance.
 ## Detailed Analysis and Trends

 ### Growth Analysis Trend